Jim Walden (American football): Playing career

 Born and raised in Aberdeen, Mississippi, Walden played quarterback at Itawamba Junior College in Fulton and then for head coach Bob Devaney at the University of Wyoming in Laramie.
 Walden led the Cowboys to consecutive Skyline Conference titles and was the league's player of the year as a senior in 1959.

-He was drafted by both the Cleveland of the NFL and Denver Broncos in the first AFL draft in 1960.
-Walden was offered more money by the BC Lions of the Canadian Football League (CFL) and elected to sign in the CFL.
-He played several seasons in Canada as a backup quarterback.
+Selected late in the 1960 NFL draft by the Cleveland Browns of the NFL, Walden was also taken by the Denver Broncos in the first AFL draft.
+Offered more money by the BC Lions of the Canadian Football League (CFL), he played several seasons in Canada as a backup quarterback.

 Coaching career

 Walden began his coaching career in 1964 when was hired as the head football coach at Amory High School in Amory, Mississippi.
 He moved up to college level in 1969 on Bob Devaney's staff at the University of Nebraska–Lincoln, where he assisted on consecutive national championship teams in 1970 and 1971.
 After the 1972 season, Devaney retired and Walden then coached for four seasons at the University of Miami under Pete Elliott and fellow Devaney assistant, Carl Selmer.